Deane Hutton

 and as science presenter on Hey Hey It's Saturday.

 Hutton has also presented science reports on the Sunday editions of Seven News in Adelaide and had some segments on the ABC show The New Inventors.

-Hutton also produced Christian science videos.
+Hutton also produced science videos that convey a Christian message.

 Publications

 Hutton has written or co-written at least ten books on science and natural history, including: